flowersteam/TeachMyAgent/TeachMyAgent/doc/documentation.md

     raise NotImplementedError
 ```

-Finally, `teacher_args_handler.py` must be modified to add the teacher as well as its parameters.
+Finally, `run_utils.teacher_args_handler` must be modified to add the teacher as well as its parameters.

 # Citing